StackVista/stackstate-docs/use/metrics-events/golden_signals.md

 ## Requirements

-The metrics and checks described on this page will be available in StackState when:
+The metrics and checks described on this page are available in StackState when:

 * The [StackState Agent StackPack](/stackpacks/integrations/agent.md) is installed
 * An integration runs through [StackState Agent V2](/setup/agent/about-stackstate-agent.md) version 2.12 or higher